durrantlab/protein-vr/webpack_version/src/babylon_scenes/NOTES.md

   bottom of the protein_box.
 Otherwise, it will be centered around the middle of the protein_box.
 (Note, for example, that rotation about the middle, the default, might be ideal for positioning a protein in a lipid bilayer.)
+* If `infiniteDistanceSkyBox` is false, the skybox will not move with the camera.
+It will be like any other object in the scene.
+Otherwise, it will move with the camera, so that it always appears fixed "in the sky."

 environments_list.json
 ----------------------

 Be sure to update this file if you add any new scenes.
+Scene names should be kept as short as possible (even one word if you can).